ionic-team/ionic-framework/.github/CONTRIBUTING.md

 5. Create a new branch from main for your change.
 6. Navigate into the directory of the package you wish to modify (core, angular, etc.).
 7. Run `pnpm install` to install dependencies for this package.
+  - If you prefer to install all dependencies (core, angular, etc.) at once, run `pnpm -r install` from the root of the repository.
 8. Follow the steps for the specific package below.

 ### Core